 You can permanently move your payment to whenever works best for you—either so that it aligns better with when you're paid or so that it's not at the same time as when you pay other bills.
 If you've already permanently moved your payment due date and want to move it again, contact us at email@example.com.

-- In the Payment Information section, click Manage Payments.
+- In the Payment Due Date section, click Change Due Date.

 You’ll know you’re all set when the page says Success!

-How permanently changing your due date affects your interest payments
+How permanently changing your due date affects interest payments

 Interest accrues on your loan daily, so changing your due date can affect the amount of interest you pay in your next payment.

-For example, if you move your due date five days later in the month, your next payment will be slightly higher to cover the interest accrued during those five extra days.
+For example, if you move your due date five days later, your next payment will be slightly higher to cover the interest accrued during those five extra days.
 After that, your monthly payments will return to the original payment amount.

-If you do the opposite and move your due date five days earlier in the month, your next payment will be lower and will include less interest because the payment is early.
+If you do the opposite and move your due date five days earlier, your next payment will be lower and will include less interest because the payment is early.
 After that, your monthly payments will return to the original payment amount.

 Keep in mind that we calculate interest based on when we receive your payment.
 If you change your payment date on a weekend or holiday, the change won’t be processed until the next business day.

-Changing the date for just your next payment
+Changing the date for your next payment only

 To delay your next payment, contact us at firstname.lastname@example.org or call us at 844-227-5011.
 Be sure to contact us at least three business days before your next payment is due.
 Also, some banks place a hold on the funds one business day earlier, so we recommend having the funds in your account by then.
 Please have your bank account information ready when you call.

-How changing your next payment affects your interest payments
+How changing your next payment affects interest payments

 Making extra payments